1988

 These new conditions are a challenge that delights the artist.
 The coverage of the whole space becomes a gradual exercise in which planning and instinct are competing.
 It is in this quiet shelter that the artist paints his large triptychs of the 1980s.
 The man is welcomed by his neighbors for his courtesy but they do not know about his industry.
 He keeps in parallel his Parisian workshop.

-On May 25 in Hong Kong, Christie's sells an oil on canvas 200 x 486 cm titled Triptyque 1987-1988, lot 38 estimated HK $ 120M.
+On May 25, 2019, Christie's sold for HK $ 178M from a lower estimate of HK $ 120M an oil on canvas 200 x 486 cm titled Triptyque 1987-1988, lot 38.
 Please watch the video prepared by the auction house.

 This triptych completed in 1988 is conceived as a tribute to Monet and Matisse, more precisely to the harmonious blend of colors and lights of the Grandes Décorations and to the Collioure window that opens onto the landscape like a stage curtain.
 Zao associates with this European acknowledgement his Chinese sensibility, in a composition where the absence of perspective is a way to evoke the infinity of the world.

-1988 Self Portrait of Kippenberger
+1988 Self Portrait of KIPPENBERGER

 1